kasperjo/kasperjo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a second-year PhD student in Prof. Stephen Boyd's group at Stanford.
+I'm a PhD student in Prof. Stephen Boyd's group at Stanford.
 My current research is on convex optimization applied to quantitative finance.
 Prior to joining Stanford I was a research fellow at Harvard, and prior to that a research intern at Caltech.
-I received a BSs in Physics and an MSc in Machine Learning, both from KTH Royal Institute of Technology in Stockholm, Sweden.
+I received a BSc in Physics and an MSc in Machine Learning, both from KTH Royal Institute of Technology in Stockholm, Sweden.